Chuacx13/NUSMatch/README.md

 https://nusmatch.onrender.com (Deployed using render's free plan.
 Hence, starting up of initial page and backend may take up to 2min)

-## How to run this project?

-git clone git@github.com:Chuacx13/NUSMatch.git (run on terminal)
+## To Clone

+### Before running on Terminal

-fill in parameters defined in file named ".env.example" (found in both client and server folders) and rename to ".env"
+Fill in parameters in file named ".env.example" (found in both client and server folders) and rename to ".env"

+### To run on Terminal

+git clone git@github.com:Chuacx13/NUSMatch.git
 cd client
 npm i
 npm start